hpfem/hermes/doc/src/installation/mac.rst

 disks which came with your Mac.
 XCode contains the GNU compilers, make and many other things which are required to build Hermes.

-**Step 2**: Download and install MacPython version 2.6 using the disk image for your version of OSX at http://www.python.org/download/releases/2.6.5/.
-You will already have a version of Python which gets installed with your operating system, but it will probably be out of date.
-Once this is installed, go to the Python 2.6 directory which will be in your Applications folder and double click the 'Update Shell Profile.command' script to run it.
-This will update your system to use the latest version of Python.
-We also found the Chris Fonnesbeck's `SciPy Superpack for Python 2.6 (64-bit) <http://stronginference.com/scipy-superpack/>`_ very useful.
-If you are on a 64-bit machine, you can force 64-bit version of Python by running "arch -x86_64 /usr/bin/python".

 **Step 3**: Install the following libraries and applications: Suitesparse, glew, cmake, git.
 If you don't already have these on your Mac, then the easiest way to get them is to use MacPorts (which is an